AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

 ## Application Requirements
 ### Calculate Fees
-Swap parahcain token for TUR and pay Turing inclusion, execution, and XCM fees in TUR.
+Swap parachain token for TUR and pay Turing inclusion, execution, and XCM fees in TUR.

 #### Get combined fees for inclusion, execution, and XCM.